SequentialAttention++ for Block Sparsification: Differentiable Pruning Meets Combinatorial Optimization: Introduction

 \subsection{Theoretical results}

-On the theoretical side, we present an investigation of differentiable pruning techniques for block sparsification when the objective function $\mathcal L:\mathbb R^n \to\mathbb R$ is strictly convex and differentiable.
-Note that this already captures several interesting problems where block sparsification of weight matrices is desired, such as multinomial logistic regression and multiple response linear regression.
+We first present a theoretical investigation of differentiable pruning techniques for block sparsification when the objective function $\mathcal L:\mathbb R^n \to\mathbb R$ is strictly convex and differentiable.
+This already captures several interesting problems where block sparsification of weight matrices is desired, such as multinomial logistic regression and multiple response linear regression.
 We take the $n$ variables of our objective function to be partitioned into disjoint groups $\{T_i\}_{i=1}^t$ where $T_i\subseteq[n]$ and possibly have varying size.
 For instance, in the context of block sparsification, $\mathcal L$ could correspond to the multinomial logistic regression objective function with $K$ classes and $d$ features, and the $n = Kd$ variables could be partitioned into $t$ blocks $T_1, T_2, \dots, T_t$.
 Furthermore, we will also consider an $\ell_2$ regularization term on the parameters $\bfbeta$, that is, we study variants of the problem $\min_{\bfbeta\in\mathbb R^n}\mathcal L(\bfbeta) + \lambda\norm{\bfbeta}_2^2$.
-Note that explicit $\ell_2$ regularization is a standard component of machine learning architectures, and also appears \emph{implicitly} whenever a loss function is optimized with gradient descent \cite{Sha2012}, with the regularization parameter $\lambda$ being controlled by learning rate parameters and early stopping \cite{SPR2018}.
+Note that explicit $\ell_2$ regularization is a standard component of machine learning architectures, and also appears \emph{implicitly} whenever a loss function is optimized with gradient descent \citep{Sha2012}, with the regularization parameter $\lambda$ being controlled by learning rate parameters and early stopping \citep{SPR2018}.

-Our contributions are twofold: (1) we show that a wide variety of differentiable pruning techniques can all be understood as an implementation of nonconvex regularization that generalizes the group LASSO, and (2) we show that a wide class of nonconvex regularizers give a unique sparse global minimum that coincides with the unique sparse global minimum of a corresponding group LASSO problem.
+Our contributions are twofold: (1) we show that a wide variety of differentiable pruning techniques can all be understood as an implementation of nonconvex regularization that generalizes the group LASSO, and (2) we show that a wide class of nonconvex regularizers give a unique $1$-sparse global minimum that coincides with the unique 1-sparse global minimum of a corresponding group LASSO problem.
+These two results together establish that many differentiable pruning techniques work simply by identifying the \emph{same $1$-sparse solution as the group LASSO}.
+In turn, it is known that the $1$-sparse solution found by the group LASSO is the variable block with the largest squared gradient \citep{AY2023}, which is equivalent to the Orthogonal Matching Pursuit \citep{PRK1993, SSZ2010, LS2017, EKDN2018} when applied sequentially (see Appendix \ref{sec:ompr-proof}).
+Thus together, these results make progress towards understanding the inner workings of modern differentiable pruning methods.